 The doctor performs the following tests to determine the presence of any problem:

-- Physical and visual examination: The doctor will feel for any swelling or anomaly in the abdominal cavity.
+- Physical and visual examination: The doctor will feel for any swelling or anomaly in the abdominal cavity by touching the abdomen.
 The rectal opening may be checked for the presence of any problem or protrusion of a bowel polyp.

 - Stool test: A lab analysis of the stool sample determines the quantity of mucus and also the presence of any pathogen.